 Faith based therapy

-For clients who value religion or spirituality, I help them integrate these beliefs into their therapy process.
+For clients who value religion or spirituality, I help them integrate their beliefs and practices into the therapy process.

 1 rating with written reviews